 whether you are receiving money to Spain to UK, from USA to UK, from Canada to UK, from France to UK, from Germany to UK, from Switzerland to UK, or even from Israel to UK – you will not require a SWIFT transfer in case that you are using the right company.
 The right company to receive funds from a certain country to another country is a company that has bank accounts in both countries.

 How can this save me money?

 In scenarios where you’re receiving large amounts of money from abroad – tens or hundreds of thousands of Pounds (or any other currency), you can negotiate the pricing; it will be best if you do so by comparing between several companies (we recommend you try the 3 companies featured above).
-Foreign Exchange is a highly competitive market, and much of the business is built on sending money abroad for property purchase, as well as the repatriation of funds for private and corporate clients.
+Foreign exchange is a highly competitive market, and much of the business is built on sending money abroad for property purchase, as well as the repatriation of funds for private and corporate clients.

-If you have read through our repatriation of funds guide to this point you have realised that questions you may have had in mind like “how to receive money to my bank account from abroad”, “how to do it for cheap”, and “what are the charges” can all be easily addressed.
+If you have read through our repatriation of funds guide to this point you have realised that questions you may have had in mind like “how to receive large amounts of money to my bank account from abroad”, “what’s the best way to receive money from abroad”, and “what are the charges” can all be easily addressed.
 Bank charges to repatriate funds from abroad are significant, and the best way to avoid these is to use a specialist provider which is mostly apt for large transfers from overseas.

 The specialist provider will take care of your needs – if you’re a business they will guide you on the best way to receive an international payment from abroad, and if you’re an individual they will show you how to receive money to your bank account in your own currency regardless of the currency the transfer originated in.
 Don’t settle for anything but the cheapest way to receive money from abroad!
 This is especially true when receiving large amounts of money from abroad.